Customizing the Toolbar in Our React Native Viewer

 />

-The customized toolbar will look like this:
+The customized toolbar will look like what’s shown below.

 iOS